-Let’s have a look and get into the nitty-gritty of conversion funnel optimization!
+Let’s dive into the nitty-gritty of conversion funnel optimization!

-An ecommerce conversion funnel is a visual representation of the buyer’s journey.
-From starting as a potential customer to becoming a paying customer.
+An ecommerce funnel (also called an ecommerce conversion funnel or ecommerce sales funnel) is a visual representation of the buyer’s journey from potential customer to paying customer.

 It’s shaped like a funnel because fewer and fewer people will move through each progressive step.